SilentCatD/bloc_notification/README.md

 - `BlocNotificationListener`: A widget that listens to notifications sent by the `BlocNotificationMixin`.
 - `BlocNotificationConsumer`: A widget that listens to notifications sent by the `BlocNotificationMixin` and rebuilds the UI in response.
-- `NotificationObserver`: mixin to be used with `BlocObserver` to additionally listen to notification.
+- `NotificationObserverMixin`: mixin to be used with `BlocObserver` to additionally listen to notification.
 - Easy migration: easily add features through multiple mixins, no extends needed.
 - Compatibility: compatible with both `Bloc` and `Cubit`.